Everything You Need To Know About The Mars InSight Mission

 First, let’s consider the landing.
 Upon entry into Martian atmosphere, InSight deployed its parachute to slow down from 12,500 mph to 5 mph in an atmosphere 1/100th of Earth’s travelling 80 miles to the surface, all in the time it takes you to make a pot of coffee (about 6 minutes).
 And you say there isn’t enough time in the day?
 For shame.
 Compared to NASA’s previous lander, Phoenix, InSight’s landing system is lighter, uses a thicker heat shield, and a stronger parachute.
 Phoenix entered the atmosphere at a higher velocity, and deployed its parachute 7 seconds late veering it away from its intended landing site.
 InSight successfully avoided these mishaps, despite facing challenges of its own like having more mass upon entry, less time for deceleration, and being geographically prone to dust storms.

-What InSight has Done so Far
+What InSight Has Done So Far

 InSight landed on a lava plain named Elysium Planitia inside a shallow impact crater.
 Scientists have compared the site to a large sandbox, with minimal rocks and slopes, and predictable conditions.
 This will allow for InSight to deploy its equipment safely.
 Using its camera, the lander snaps a shot of its deck containing its equipment, then later on produces a composite image of itself within its workspace.
 HiRISE, a powerful camera onboard another NASA spacecraft spots InSight’s exact location, capturing its heat shield and parachute.
 And for the first time ever, NASA captures the planet’s soundscape, recording Martian winds.
 Everyday scientists come one step closer to achieving their goals.